Chtaura: Population

 Chtaura's population has steadily grown since its founding.
 A century ago, Chtaura had less than two- thousand inhabitants and 70 houses.
-In the early 20th Century the Ottomans developed Chtaura to be the cultural Hub of the Beqaa Valley due to its strategic location, and the population jumped to about 10,000-15,000 people.
-The population continued to grow throughout the twentieth century, and today the town is home to about 60–80,000 Lebanese.
+In the early 20th century, the Ottomans developed Chtaura to be the cultural hub of the Beqaa Valley due to its strategic location, and the population jumped to about 10,000-15,000 people.
+The population continued to grow throughout the twentieth century, and today the town is home to about 60–80,000 people.
+The town had a small Armenian community up until the start of the Lebanese Civil War.